 The above information about the Dow Theory can simply be represented as the ‘6 tenets of Dow Theory:

 - Market moves in summation of three trends

 (1)The PRIMARY TREND- can be as long as years and it is the ‘main movement’ of the market.

 (2) The INTERMEDIATE TREND- lasting between 3 weeks to several months, retraces the last primary move some 33-66% and is difficult to decipher.

-(3)The MINOR TREND- is least reliable, lasting from few hours to several days, constitutes of noise in the market and may be subject to manipulation.
+(3)The MINOR TREND- is least reliable, lasting from a few hours to several days, constitutes noise in the market, and may be subject to manipulation.

 2. Market trends have three phases

 Be it the bull trend or the bear trend, either way, there are three well-defined phases for each.